 Other tests including scans and X-rays may be advised to check on the function of the heart, kidneys and other organs if the disease is thought to be affecting these areas of the body.

 Although there is no cure for lupus, this condition can usually be controlled and symptoms eased.
 Most people with lupus are seen regularly by a specialist who advises on treatment.
 The treatments may vary from time to time, depending on the severity of the disease or flare-up of symptoms and also which parts of the body are affected.
-You may even not need any treatment if you have very mild symptoms.
 Treatment options include the following:

 - Non-steroidal anti-inflammatory drugs (NSAIDs), which can help with muscle and joint pain.